The 2020-2021 TBPK class is full.

 How much does it cost?

-Tuition for 2019-2020 is $14,617.
+Tuition for 2020-2021 is $15,275.
 This covers breakfast and an afternoon snack.
 It also covers all enrichment activities and field trips.
-Our students have done fellowships with Emerald City Theater, Muntu Dance Theate and Old Town School of Folk Music using tuition funds.
+Our students have done fellowships with Emerald City Theater, Muntu Dance Theatre and Old Town School of Folk Music using tuition funds.
 Parents are responsible for lunch.
 They can bring it from home or they can have a free school lunch.
 Children in our tuition based program are fortunate because they function as members of our school community and attend a “special” class each day.
 Presently, we have visual arts, dance, music and physical education.

 How many kids are in the class?